garysteinmetz/technology_survey_study_materials/readme.md

 Pareto principle
 Five attempts but only one succeeded
-Importance of socializing (instead of other things like going to gym)
+Importance of socializing (instead of other things like going to gym) Having a first child hits a marriage like a comet that killed the dinosaurs BMI and dietary fiber
+Tolerating unwanted situations is often important for achieving long-term goals Cash shortages after buying a house
 //
 https://git-scm.com/download/win
 git clone https://github.com/garysteinmetz/technology_survey_study_materials.git